 This project was initiated by Councillors and the community.

-The Creative Placemaking Plan will continue to be rolled out between February 2023 to June 2024 responding to the feedback received from the community.
+The Creative Placemaking Plan will continue to be rolled out between February 2023 and June 2024, responding to the feedback received from the community.
 Additional projects within the plan that are beyond the resources available will require longer term financial planning.

 What is creative placemaking?